ceciliasant/TP2_robot/README.md

 # Simulation of the process of manipulation of the robot Yaskawa SDA10F

-This MATLAB project simulates the Yaskawa SDA10F dual-arm robot assembling blocks from conveyor belts using forward, inverse, and differential kinematics.
+This MATLAB project simulates the Yaskawa SDA10F dual-arm robot assembling blocks from conveyor belts using trajectory planning, forward, inverse, and differential kinematics.

 ## 1. Robot Model